godotengine/godot-docs/tutorials/editor/game_embedding.rst

 - **Embed Game on Next Play:** If enabled, game embedding is enabled and the Game bar is available for use on the running game.
-- **Make Window Floating on Next Play:** If enabled, the game runs in a floating window.
+- **Make Game Workspace Floating on Next Play:** If enabled, the game runs in a floating window.
   If disabled, the game runs in the main editor window.

 Embedded window sizing